Find File Path

 Supported Input Formats:

-• Static Value: A fixed value that you manually provide.
+• Text: A fixed value that you manually provide.

-• Dynamic Variable: Value retrieved from a previously stored output variable.
+• Dynamic Variable: Value retrieved from a previously stored output variable or dynamically created variable.

 Argument